|

 completed structure before initial use and daily thereafter.

-· Schedule Competent Person – Scaffold training (SAF 303 Scaffold Training); or obtain worker’s equivalency qualifications documentation and submit for approval, from Industrial Safety prior to erection and/or work with scaffolds.
+· Schedule Competent Person – Scaffold for applicable training; or obtain documentation of the worker’s equivalency qualifications and submit for approval, from Industrial Safety prior to erection and/or work with scaffolds.

 · Assign a Competent Person – Scaffold for the duration of the scaffold work.